facebook/react-native-website/docs/pushnotificationios.md

        willPresentNotification:(UNNotification *)notification
          withCompletionHandler:(void (^)(UNNotificationPresentationOptions options))completionHandler
 {
-  // This will trigger 'registrationError' events on PushNotificationIOS [RCTPushNotificationManager didReceiveNotification:notification];
+  // This will trigger 'notification' and 'localNotification' events on PushNotificationIOS [RCTPushNotificationManager didReceiveNotification:notification];
   // Decide if and how the notification will be shown to the user completionHandler(UNNotificationPresentationOptionNone);
 }
 ```

+### Background notifications

-To handle when a notification is tapped, implement `userNotificationCenter:didReceiveNotificationResponse:withCompletionHandler:`.
-Note that if you set foreground notifications to be shown in `userNotificationCenter:willPresentNotification:withCompletionHandler:`, you should only notify RCTPushNotificationManager in one of these callbacks.
+Implement `userNotificationCenter:didReceiveNotificationResponse:withCompletionHandler:` to handle when a notification is tapped, typically called for background notifications which the user taps to open the app.
+However, if you had set foreground notifications to be shown in `userNotificationCenter:willPresentNotification:withCompletionHandler:`, this method will also be invoked on foreground notifications when tapped.
+In this case, you should only notify `RCTPushNotificationManager` in one of these callbacks.

 If the tapped notification resulted in app launch, call `setInitialNotification:`.
 If the notification was not previously handled by `userNotificationCenter:willPresentNotification:withCompletionHandler:`, call `didReceiveNotification:` as well: